1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 What Is a Colon Tumor?

-A colon tumor is an abnormal growth within the large intestine (colon).
-Some tumors-like benign lipomas-pose little risk, while others can develop into cancer over time.
-At GastroDoxs in Jersey Village, we focus on early detection through simple tests and clear treatment plans to keep you safe.
+Colon tumor is an unnatural development in the large intestine (colon).
+Certain tumors such as benign lipomas are not very dangerous though others may evolve into cancer in the course of time.
+At GastroDoxs Jersey Village, we work on the idea of early detection using simple examinations and clear treatment programs to ensure that you are safe.

 Common Symptoms